Winterstark/Wordy/README.md

 ### Adding words

-To add new words click on the top button and enter a list of words in the textbox.
-After the definitions have been found you can edit them, and you probably should too.
+To add new words enter a list of words in the leftmost textbox.
+After the definitions have been found you can edit them; words usually have multiple definitions and some of them are probably not pertinent to your inquiry.
+You should delete any irrelevant definitions and also superfluous wording - your future self will be grateful.

 ![Screenshot: adding words](http://i.imgur.com/1dQHQA7.png)

-I've found that usually a word will have several definitions with which I am already familiar with, so I filter these out and keep only those that I want to learn.
-Also, sometimes a word can have two definitions of basically the same meaning: one a noun and the other a verb (or another combination).
-In those instances I prefer to keep just one of the definitions.
+Any found visuals will be displayed in a row of small thumbnails.
+Mouse over one of the thumbnails to view the visual in full size.
+Left-click on it to open its Flickr page; right-click on it to remove it.
+After you delete some of them you can search for more visuals.

-Wordy has a built-in tutorial that will inform you about the process of adding words in detail.
+Wordy also has a built-in tutorial that will inform you about the process of adding words in more detail.

 ### Learning words

-To learn a word you will have to solve six tests about it, each more difficult than the last:
+To learn a word you will have to solve six increasingly difficult tests about it:

 1. Select the correct word (from 6 random words)
 2. Select the correct word (from 6 words that sound very similar)